lmouline/thesis/background/mde/notes.backup.md

 # Papers to check

+1. S. Kent.
+Model Driven Engineering.
+In Proceedings of the 3rd IFM Conference, pages 286–298.
+Springer, 2002.
+2. J. Hutchinson, J. Whittle, and M. Rouncefield.
+Model-Driven Engineering Practices in Industry: Social, Organizational and Managerial Factors that Lead to Success or Failure.
+Science of Computer Programming
 3. J. Bézivin, N. Farcet, J.-M. Jézéquel, B. Langlois, and D. Pollet.
 Reflective Model Driven Engineering.
 In Proceedings of the 6th «UML» Conference
 4. J. Whittle, J. Hutchinson, and M. Rouncefield.
 The State of Practice in Model-Driven Engineering.
 5. J. Bézivin.
 On the Unification Power of Models.
 Software and Systems Modeling,